Yagisan/The-Bustling-Valley/README.md

 ## Why are there trees in Ridgeside Village buildings ?

 The Bustling Valley 0.2.0 includes Ridgeside Village 2.0 - this is a complete overhaul of the previous versions.
 The maps have changed.
 As a result you **must** start a new farm for the maps to look correct.
 You can not continue with your existing save.

+## Why can I walk off the right side road of the bus stop?
+This is a pre-release version of an updated Bus Stop map for Ridgeside Village.
+The updated Bus Stop map was made to allow access to an NPC that is not included in this mod list.
+That NPC is accessed via the right side road.
+This map has been included due to an oversight from Ridgeside Village.
+When Pam returns from the desert, she drove through grass and fences.
+This map has been sent to the Ridgeside Village developers, and will be disabled once there is an official fix.

 ## Contact and Technical Support